 Until recently, the munchies were a relative mystery.
-However, a recent study by Italian scientists may explain what happens to increase appetite in marijuana users.
+However, a study by Italian scientists may explain what happens to increase appetite in marijuana users.
 Molecules called endocannabinoids bind with receptors in the brain and activate hunger.

 Other Physiological Effects of Marijuana

 Along with the brain, the side effects of marijuana reach many other parts of the body.
 Overall, users may notice the following short-term side effects:

 - Loss of coordination